neuronsimulator/nrn/neuron/neuron/classes/parcon.rst

         as numbers, strings, or hoc Vectors.
 The return is a Python object and can only be retrieved with :func:`pyret` .
 The Python objects must be pickleable (hoc objects are not presently pickleable).
-Python object arguments may be retrieved with :func:`upkpyobj` .
+Python object arguments may be retrieved with :func:`upkpyobj`.

     .. seealso::
-        :meth:`ParallelContext.working`
+        :meth:`ParallelContext.working`,
-        :meth:`ParallelContext.retval`, :meth:`ParallelContext.userid`
+        :meth:`ParallelContext.retval`, :meth:`ParallelContext.userid`,
         :meth:`ParallelContext.pyret`

     .. warning::